Robert McLean (engineer): Indian Railways and First World War

 From 1905 he was an Assistant Engineer in the Indian Public Works Department, his duties included the operation and maintenance of the railways and he was also involved in surveying and building new railways line.
 From 1915 to 1916 he served in the British Expeditionary Force in Aden, he also served in Mesopotamia and on the Western Front.
+He was in the Royal Flying Corps, where he earned a Military Cross, so was one of the first pilots in the RAF.

 After the war when he returned to India he became the Assistant Secretary of the Railway Board, in 1919 he was promoted to Secretary.
 In 1920 he was loaned to the Great Indian Peninsula Railway Board as a deputy agent and later General Manager.
-McLean was responsible for starting the first railway electrification scheme in India, at first the Bombay surburban lines and later the electrification of the over 240 miles of main lines.
+McLean was responsible for starting the first railway electrification scheme in India, at first the Bombay suburban lines and later the electrification of the over 240 miles of main lines.
 In 1926 he was Knighted and he retired from India in 1927.